akakak0796/OopSss/U2U_MAINNET_INTEGRATION.md

 ## ✅ **Network Configuration Updated**

-SlitherFi is now fully configured to use **U2U Mainnet** as the default network!
+OopSss is now fully configured to use **U2U Mainnet** as the default network!

 ### 🎯 **Key Features Implemented**